CPAN-Security/security.metacpan.org/docs/charter.md

   - The perl interpreter itself
   - Perl Core modules managed by &lt;perl5-porters@perl.org&gt;
 - Supply-chain issues that are found outside of CPAN, for example:
-  - Downstream security issues related to repackaging or patching of CPAN distros by third party packaging system (e.g. Debian's apt, Redhat's rpm, etc).
+  - Downstream security issues related to repackaging or patching of CPAN distros by third party packaging system (e.g. Debian's apt, RedHat's rpm, etc).
 - Third party libraries, files and services linked to or used by CPAN distributions (unless the library is packaged with the affected CPAN distribution);
 - ~~CPAN distributions that function as shims (wrappers) for non-CPAN projects or resources.~~ Examples:
   - ~~CPAN Distributions that are pure wrappers around compiled libraries (e.g. XS modules wrapping `libxml2` or `sqlite3`)~~
     - **Rationale**: XS modules are _in scope_ until tooling for warning about upstream vulnerabilities is in place. (sjn)
   - ~~CPAN Distributions (outside the `Alien::` namespace) that embed or use third-party (non-CPAN) projects or APIs directly.~~
-    - **Rationale**: Shims/wrappers/api modules on CPAN are _in scope_, but we cannot address issues related to the third-party (external) libraries or APIs they link to or use.
+    - **Rationale**: Shims/wrappers/API modules on CPAN are _in scope_, but we cannot address issues related to the third-party (external) libraries or APIs they link to or use.
 So for example if `XML::LibXML` contains a vulnerability, it's in scope, but if libxml2 (which it links to) has a vulnerability, we have nothing to do with it, as it is not directly related to code *on* CPAN. (garu)
   - ~~The `Alien::` distribution namespace~~
     - **Rationale**: `Alien::` distributions are _in scope_ until tooling for warning about upstream vulnerabilities is in place. (stigo)
   - ~~Mozilla::CA~~
     - **Rationale**: `Mozilla::CA` is _in scope_ until the module is either phased out/deprecated or kept automatically in sync with upstream CA. (stigo); Furthermore, Mozilla::CA is apparently about to be auto-updated sometime soon?
 - MetaCPAN
-  - **FIXME**: Offloading managment of MetaCPAN security issues depends on getting an agreement with the MetaCPAN folks, which we don't have as of 2023-06-17.
+  - **FIXME**: Offloading management of MetaCPAN security issues depends on getting an agreement with the MetaCPAN folks, which we don't have as of 2023-06-17.
 Also - is this necessary and desirable?
 Please share why we should (not) do this.
-- Perl software published outside of CPAN (e.g. via github download links, or with private hosting).
+- Perl software published outside of CPAN (e.g. via Github download links, or with private hosting).
 - …